 W. E. B. Du Bois’s special connection to rivers and environmental justice provides a unique lens through which to view his more well-known accomplishments.
-Featured will be MaryNell Morgan’s vocal interpretation of the Sorrow Songs.
-Also, readings from Du Bois’s 1930 speech on the Housatonic River, Langston Hughes’s The Negro Speaks of Rivers, and Du Bois’s activism surrounding the Great Mississippi Flood of 1927.
+Readings from Du Bois’s 1930 speech The Housatonic River, Langston Hughes’s The Negro Speaks of Rivers, and Du Bois’s activism surrounding the Great Mississippi Flood of 1927.
+Musical interpretations.
 The event will be held on the anniversary of the first Niagara Conference in 1905.
 It will be followed by a walking tour of sites in Great Barrington that helped to shape the town’s iconic native son.

 Pre-registration suggested: email@example.com